Welcome to my review of the best girls’ wrestling headgear!

-But just like the previous brand, some of its users seem to have issues with its chins straps.
+But just like the previous brand, some of its users seem to have issues with its chin straps.

-At first sight, the Cliff Keen Fusion Headgear may seem a little bulky, but they are actually lightweight, which weighs only 0.5 pounds.
+At first sight, the Cliff Keen Fusion Headgear may seem a little bulky, but they are actually lightweight, which weigh only 0.5 pounds.